KU takes care of Utah, 71-59

 However, amid a ho-hum 14-point showing for the star guard Darryn Peterson, his highlight-reel dunk set the tone in a stretch of 10 straight points that effectively knocked out Utah midway through the second half.
 The 11th-ranked Jayhawks held on for a 71-59 victory, setting up Monday night’s showdown with unbeaten Arizona.

-The Utes had no answer for Flory Bidunga, who recorded 17 points, 10 rebounds and a career-high seven blocks in one of his most impressive performances of the season.
-Tre White fought through an uneven start to finish with 16 points, most scored in the second half, and Melvin Council Jr. added 11 with five rebounds and six assists.
+Tre White fought through an uneven start to finish with 16 points, mostly scored in the second half, and Melvin Council Jr. added 11 with five rebounds and six assists.

-KU struggled to contain Keanu Dawes (22 points on 10-for-13 shooting, 12 rebounds) but did relatively well to limit high-scoring guards Terrence Brown and Don McHenry to a combined 28.
+KU struggled to contain Keanu Dawes (22 points on 10-for-13 shooting, 12 rebounds), but did relatively well to limit high-scoring guards Terrence Brown and Don McHenry to a combined 28.

 Dawes, who entered Saturday 18-for-62 (29.0%) from deep on the season, made his first two 3-point attempts to boost the Utes early.
 He added a tough bucket inside off an inbounds pass to put his team up 12-8 at the first media timeout.